Table of Contents

 Huh?
 Wasn’t this a positive consideration for moving your money into an IRA?
 However, you can just as easily consolidate your IRA and other retirement plans under TSP.
 This is a great idea for families who have multiple IRAs or 401(k) plans, but who see TSP as a cornerstone of their financial future.
 You can find more information on rolling accounts into TSP on the TSP website.

 Tax planning: Tax-Exempt Contributions Can Have a Major Impact

 This is a tough one, so try to follow me here (and we have a full-length article that covers this section in greater detail, including step-by-step Rollover instructions).

-For those who have significant amounts of contributions from tax exempt combat-zones, you’re probably aware that the eventual distribution from those tax deferred contributions are tax-exempt, even though the earnings on those contributions are not.
-This information is easily produced by TSP, and you can look on your account statements to know exactly where you stand.
+For those who have significant amounts of contributions from tax-exempt combat-zones, you’re probably aware that the eventual distribution from those tax-deferred contributions is tax-exempt, even though the earnings on those contributions are not.
+This information is easily produced by TSP, and you can look at your account statements to know exactly where you stand.
 You can read more about tax-exempt TSP contributions and withdrawals in this article.

 When you transfer this account to an IRA, most likely, your IRA custodian will have NO idea how to segregate your tax-free and taxable contributions.
 Combat zone contributions are the only type of contributions that are tax-free.
 TSP is the only retirement plan that accounts for combat zone contributions.
 Other plans are primarily focused on pre-tax and after-tax contributions, not tax-free.